 This approach does give rise to some unexpected results.
 When there is hardly any evidence, as for example the "rest of the world" during the 1970s, the values can be highly scaled, so a single number 1 entry in a Japanese chart causes a song to be listed in the top 100 for that year.
 We have adjusted the factors to ensure that this, to us clearly undesirable, result does not occur.
 Some entries in 1940 year charts are perhaps overly influenced by the Australian charts, but its not so clear to us that this is wrong and we've not found a simple way to overcome that manifestation.

 The final process is a fairly convoluted approach that has been tuned to deliver results that seem reasonable in a wide range of circumstances.
 We have, of course, deliberately avoided allowing any post-calculation "tweaks" that promote or penalise particular songs, acts, genres or periods.
 The first release using this calculation was released as version 2.0 in October 2011.
 Within days of publication user feedback had pointed out some minor issues and this caused us to add some of the refinements outlined above before delivering version 2.1 in November 2011.
-Since November 2011 we have continued to look for further unwanted results this has caused us to create version 2.2 (which reduced the impact of the uncertain years before 1930 and (in Jan 2014) version 2.3 that readjusted the song year weights to reflect new charts added in the last year.
+Since November 2011 we have continued to look for further unwanted results this has caused us to create version 2.2 (which reduced the impact of the uncertain years before 1930, (in Jan 2014) version 2.3 that readjusted the song year weights to reflect new charts added in the last year and (in Nov 2015) version 2.4 that again readjusted the song year weights to reflect new charts added since then.

 As more chart data has been added the factors (and algortithms) have been tweaked to remove unwanted effects.
 The results from the Jan 2014 adjustment (creating version 2.3 of the data) are shown above.
 The overall end positions are broadly compatible with the base 2.0 results above.